 Who is eligible for the Arkansas Gold Star Family License Plate: Family members eligible for the Gold Star Family license plate are:

 Applicants must provide a copy of the Report of Casualty (DD1300), additional proof of Family relationship may be required (birth certificate or marriage license).
 No more than one Gold Star Family license plate may be issued per applicant.

 All applications must be processed through Arkansas Special License Offices.

-State Sponsored Life Insurance (SSLI) for Arkansas National Guard Service Members : SSLI offered through the National Guard Association of Arkansas to Arkansas National Guard Service members is made up of several voluntary group life policies that are designed to help meet the needs of National Guard Service members and their Families.
-Several different insurance policies are offered to Arkansas National Guard Service members receive $1,000 in coverage, free of charge.
+State Sponsored Life Insurance (SSLI) for Arkansas National Guard Service Members: SSLI offered through the National Guard Association of Arkansas to Arkansas National Guard Service members is made up of several voluntary group life policies that are designed to help meet the needs of National Guard Service members and their Families.
+All Arkansas National Guard Service members receive $1,000 in coverage, free of charge.

-Coverage may be extended at the same rate, even if separated from the Guard
+- Coverage may be extended at the same rate, even if separated from the Guard until age 65

 Who is eligible for SSLI for Arkansas National Guard Service Members?
 Arkansas National Guard Service members and their Family members are eligible for SSLI coverage.
 For more information, please call 501-758-6422.

 U.S. Department of Veterans Affairs Life Insurance: The VA provides valuable life insurance benefits to Veterans, active and reserve component Service members and their Families to provide financial security given the extraordinary risks involved in military Service.
 The VA provides the following life insurance benefit programs: